Global Covid-19 deaths surpass five million - KESQ

 Global Covid-19 deaths surpass five million

-JHU’s global tally of deaths has reached 5,000,425.
+JHU’s global tally of deaths reached 5,000,425 at 4:50 a.m.
+ET on Monday.
 It reports that 197,116 people have died of Covid-19 worldwide in the past 28 days.
 The number of coronavirus cases officially reported globally stands at 246.7 million since it was first detected in the Chinese city of Wuhan in late 2019.

 “It’s another reminder that the Covid-19 pandemic is far from over,” Tedros said Thursday, noting that the increases in Europe outweigh decreases elsewhere.